wrandelshofer/UuidNCName/README.md

 ## Syntax

-Here is the ABNF grammar for the supported productions:
+Here is the ABNF grammar of the supported formats:

 <pre>
     <a id="uuid-canonical"/>uuid-canonical     = 8hexDigit "-" 4hexDigit "-" 4hexDigit "-" 4hexDigit "-" 12hexDigit ;